yll136/mn-transit-pipeline/README.md

 The live data never says "the bus arrived at stop X." It only reports where each vehicle is (latitude and longitude) at each moment.
-Turning that into "was this bus on time?" is the core engineering challenge.
+Turning that into "was this bus on time?" is the core challenge of this project.

 ### 1. Extract and Load (Python + Dagster)
 A Python collector calls Metro Transit's live vehicle API, filters out non